Last Updated on April 25, 2023

 With this dog’s muscular built and high energy levels, the Black Mouth Cur’s diet should have a high amount of protein and fat.
 Carbohydrates will also serve as a good source of energy.

 Dog food formula for large dogs is a good choice for this breed.
-Feed your BMC 3 cups of premium dry kibble daily.
+Feed your BMC 2 to 3 cups of premium dry kibble daily.
 Make sure to divide this amount of food into 3 to 4 meals to reduce the likelihood of bloat.

 Do BMCs require a lot of grooming?